MiikoSokka/imageprocessing/README.md

 # imageprocessing
-Scripts to process tiff files
+These are small scripts to process tiff files.